LibrariesHacked/librarieshacked-web-content/articles/cipfastatsissues.md

 Description: issues with the annual UK library performance measures
 Type: Article
 Date: 2016/01/05
-Author: dave
+Author: @librarieshacked
 Template: blogpage
 Tags: public libraries, performance indicators, cipfa stats, accountability
 ---

-Most public libraries authorities in the UK submit *CIPFA returns* each year, a standard set of questions asking for annual loans data, visits, number of service points, expenditure, and more.
-Sent to the *Chartered Institute of Public Finance and Accounting* (CIPFA).
-These are compiled by CIPFA and released as annual library reports - available to subscribers, or for *£475* + VAT.
+Many public libraries authorities in the UK submit **CIPFA returns** each year, a set of data answering pre-defined performance measures.
+These include annual loans data, visits, number of service points, expenditure, and more.
+These are sent to the **Chartered Institute of Public Finance and Accounting** (CIPFA).
+They are compiled by CIPFA and released as annual library reports - available to subscribers, or for **£475** + VAT.

-The individual returns collected by each authority are public data, though there are no examples of them being released as open data.
-There are a number of examples of Freedom of Information requests for them on the [What do they know](https://www.whatdotheyknow.com/) FoI tracking site:
+The data collected by each authority is public, though there are no examples of these as open data.
+There are a number of examples of Freedom of Information (**FoI**) requests for them on the [What do they know](https://www.whatdotheyknow.com/) site:

 - FoI request: [Suffolk for CIPFA return data](https://www.whatdotheyknow.com/request/library_cipfa_returns_2)
 - FoI request: [Worcestershire for CIPFA return data](https://www.whatdotheyknow.com/request/library_statistics_40)